Russians push deeper into Mariupol as locals plead for help

 “Children, elderly people are dying.
 The city is destroyed and it is wiped off the face of the earth,” Mariupol police officer Michail Vershnin said from a rubble-strewn street in a video addressed to Western leaders that was authenticated by The Associated Press.

+Details also began to emerge Saturday about a rocket attack that killed as many as 40 marines in the southern city of Mykolaiv the previous day, according to a Ukrainian military official who spoke to The New York Times.

-Russian forces have already cut the city off from the Sea of Azov, and its fall would link Crimea, which Russia annexed in 2014, to territories controlled by Moscow-backed separatists in the east.
+Russian forces have already cut Mariupol off from the Sea of Azov, and its fall would link Crimea, which Russia annexed in 2014, to eastern territories controlled by Moscow-backed separatists.
 It would mark a rare advance in the face of fierce Ukrainian resistance that has dashed Russia’s hopes for a quick victory and galvanized the West.

 Ukrainian and Russian forces battled over the Azovstal steel plant in Mariupol, Vadym Denysenko, adviser to Ukraine’s interior minister, said Saturday.
 “One of the largest metallurgical plants in Europe is actually being destroyed,” Denysenko said in televised remarks.

+The Mariupol city council claimed hours later that Russian soldiers had forcibly relocated several thousand city residents, mostly women and children, to Russia.
+It didn’t say where in Russia, and AP could not immediately confirm the claim.

-Oleksiy Arestovych, an adviser to Ukraine’s president, said the nearest forces that could assist Mariupol’s defenders were already struggling against “the overwhelming force of the enemy” or at least 100 kilometers (60 miles) away.
+Oleksiy Arestovych, an adviser to Ukraine’s president, said the nearest forces that could assist Mariupol were already struggling against “the overwhelming force of the enemy” or at least 100 kilometers (60 miles) away.

 “There is currently no military solution to Mariupol,” he said late Friday.
 “That is not only my opinion, that is the opinion of the military.”

+In Mykolaiv, rescuers searched the rubble of the marine barracks that was destroyed in an apparent missile attack Friday.
+The region’s governor said the marines were asleep when the attack happened.

+It isn’t clear how many marines were inside at the time, and rescuers were still searching the rubble for survivors the following day.
+But a senior Ukrainian military official, who spoke to The New York Times on condition of anonymity to reveal sensitive information, estimated that as many as 40 marines were killed, which would make it one of the deadliest known attacks on Ukrainian forces during the war.

-Ukrainian President Volodomir Zelenskyy has remained defiant, appearing in a video early Saturday shot on the streets of the capital, Kyiv, to denounce a huge Friday rally in Moscow that Russian President Vladimir Putin attended.
+Ukrainian President Volodomir Zelenskyy has remained defiant, appearing in a video early Saturday that was shot on the streets of the capital, Kyiv.

-Zelenskyy said Russia is trying to starve Ukraine’s cities into submission but warned that continuing the invasion would exact a heavy toll on Russia.
-He also repeated his call for Putin to meet with him to prevent more bloodshed.
+Zelenskyy said Russia is trying to starve Ukraine’s cities into submission but warned that continuing the invasion would exact a heavy toll on Moscow.
+He also repeated his call for Russian President Vladimir Putin to meet with him to prevent more bloodshed.

 “The time has come to restore territorial integrity and justice for Ukraine.
 Otherwise, Russia’s costs will be so high that you will not be able to rise again for several generations,” he said.